oracle/tribuo/docs/FAQs.md

 backwards compatibility, both of code and serialized models (though we hope to fix the latter by moving to a new serialization architecture).
-Minor version bumps can add new features, improve performance (both statistically and runtime/memory usage), and add new functionality to existing algorithms provided it's an upwards compatible change.
-Patch releases fix bugs in existing versions, and security issues when they are discovered.
-Patch releases may also add small new methods/classes if they are required to fix the bugs.
+Minor version bumps can add new features, improve performance (both statistically and in terms of runtime/memory usage), and add new functionality to existing algorithms, provided it's an upwards compatible change.
+Patch releases fix bugs in existing versions, and resolve security issues when they are discovered.
+Patch releases may also add small new methods/classes if they are required to fix bugs.

 Tribuo's dependencies may change in each type of release, but patch releases can only bump the versions of existing dependencies (to newer patch releases of those dependencies), and minor releases can only add new dependencies and bump the versions of existing ones.

-Anything considered internal API (e.g. the innards of the tree builders, classes in `impl` packages outside of Core) can change in any version, but these are usually marked in the javadoc as internal classes, and will be closed off in the module system when we adopt it.
+Anything considered part of the internal API (e.g. the innards of the tree builders and the  classes in `impl` packages outside of Core) can change in any version, but these are usually marked in the javadoc as internal classes, and will be closed off in the module system when we adopt it.

 ## Project Overview

-### Why is the code broken out by prediction task (e.g. Classification, Regression etc)?
+### Why is the code broken out by prediction task (e.g. Classification, Regression, etc.)?

 We designed Tribuo to be as modular as possible, with users able to depend on only the pieces they need without additional unnecessary components or third party dependencies.
-If you want to deploy a Tribuo `RandomForestClassifier`, you only need the tribuo-classification-decision-tree jar and it's dependencies, it doesn't pull in TensorFlow, or anything else.
+If you want to deploy a Tribuo `RandomForestClassifier`, you only need the tribuo-classification-decision-tree jar and it's dependencies; it doesn't pull in TensorFlow, or anything else.
 This makes it simpler to package up a production deployment, as there is a smaller code surface to test, fewer jars and less space used up with unnecessary things.